intellifi-nl/webapi-doc/README.md

 Brain web API documentation
 ===========================

-This document contain the offical Brain web API documentation.
-We provide a RESTful API that allows you to access all the data that we provide in a powerfull and simple way.
+This document contain the official Brain web API documentation.
+The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to access all the data that we provide in a powerfull and simple way.

-At this moment we only support JSON as output format.

-By default the api is accessible on: http://`host`/api/`resource`/`id`
+By default the api is accessible on: http://`brain_host`/api/`resource`/`id`
-* The `host` will be provided to you when you are evaluating or purchasing our product.
+* The `brain_host` will be provided to you when you are evaluating or purchasing our product.
 We always have an 'play-arround' brain that we can supply to you.
 * The `resource` shall contain the resource that you want to query.
 This is always the plural form of a noun.
 I.e. items, spots, events.
 * The **optional** `id` indicates which specific resource you wish to access.
 Please refer to the individual resources for more information on the type of id that is used.
 If you omit `id` the server will return a list with all items in the resource.

+The default data format is JSON.

 As with every web API you can only request new information by doing another request.
 We do offer a whole set of [pushing technologies](https://github.com/intellifi-nl/doc-push).
 They will allow you to be directly informed when something changes, instead of polling for the changes.
 Most use cases that we had until now can be implementated by using the web API only.